Skip to main content

 • “The mysterious surreal atmosphere and beautiful settings compelled me to keep playing to uncover all the game had to offer.”

-• “Sometimes I was captivated by the dreamy atmosphere, but at other times I felt bored, perhaps due to the slowness coupled with the monotony of the pixelated graphics.”
+• “Sometimes I was captured by the dreamy atmosphere, sometimes bored; maybe because of the slowness coupled with the monotony of pixelated graphics.”

 • graphics

-• “If you're into pixel art, you will definitely enjoy Moonrise Fall's graphics, and the music is really relaxing if you enjoy listening to Mother Nature.”
+• “If you're into pixel art, you will definitely enjoy Moonrise Fall's graphics, and the music is really relaxing if you enjoy listening to nature.”

 • “The artwork, in all its 16-bit-esque glory, is fantastic.”

-• “Moonrise Fall comes with classic pixel art aesthetics; I would have preferred a more atmospheric style, more suited to the dreamy soundscape.”
+• “Moonrise Fall comes with classic pixel art aesthetics; I would have preferred a more atmospheric aesthetic, more suited to the dreamy soundscape.”

-• “Sometimes I was captivated by the dreamy atmosphere, sometimes bored; maybe because of the slowness coupled with the monotony of the pixelated graphics.”
+• “Sometimes I was captured by the dreamy atmosphere, sometimes bored; maybe because of the slowness coupled with monotony of pixelated graphics.”

 • grinding